slurmulon/gooey-spec/IDEAS.md

    * If we change the `selected` User, we want to clear out `all` of the Orders
  - Details need to be sorted out on how to handle collections vs. items, particularly around their `@resources`
  - Might need to instroduce the concept of abstract entity relationships
  - Defining semantically similar `@origins/object` and `@entities` definitions can be verbose and potentially lead to conflict or ambiguities
+ - Right now entities are describing their relationships to their child entities - perhaps things would be easier if we inverted this and had entities describe the relationship to their parent(s)?